-JPMorgan says it has processed $17.8 billion under emergency aid program
+JPMorgan says it has handled $17.8 billion under emergency aid program

 With so much pent-up demand, that pot of cash was exhausted just one day later, sparking worries businesses owned by people of color may miss out on the loans.

-Reporting By Elizabeth Dilts Marshall; Editing by Gareth Jones and Andrea Ricci
+Reporting by Elizabeth Dilts Marshall in New York and Michelle Price in Washington; Editing by Andrea Ricci and Matthew Lewis